Ashfinn/tomato-leaf/readme.md

 ## 🔬 Project Overview

-**TomatoNet** is a research project that compares the performance of traditional **Machine Learning (ML)** models and modern **Deep Learning (DL)** architectures in classifying tomato leaf diseases.
+**Tomato-Leaf** is a research project that compares the performance of traditional **Machine Learning (ML)** models and modern **Deep Learning (DL)** architectures in classifying tomato leaf diseases.
 With a focus on agricultural AI, this work explores how different models behave on real-world data, including the impact of background removal on performance.

 ---